Lakshmi (2006 film): Production

-Jyothika was signed as the lead heroine, but was refused the offers due to her marriage preparations.
-She was later replaced by Nayanthara.
+Jyothika was initially signed as the female lead but declined the role due to her marriage preparations.
+She was subsequently replaced by Nayanthara.
+The film was officially launched on 24 August 2005.
+A fight sequence was filmed at Gachibowli factory, while two songs were shot in New Zealand.

 Soundtrack

-Music composed by Ramana Gogula.
-Music released on ADITYA Music Company.
+Music for the film was composed by Ramana Gogula and was released on Aditya Music audio label.
+The soundtrack was released on 18 December 2005 at Taramati Bandari.

 Reception

 Critical reception

-Indiaglitz gave the film 2 out of 5 stars and said "V V Vinayak's direction is on safe lines.
+Indiaglitz gave the film 2 out of 5 stars and said, "V V Vinayak's direction is on safe lines.
 He keeps to the linear path, without taking any chances.
 He knows whom he is catering to and delivers what he promised".
-Jeevi of idlebrain.com gave the film 3 out of 5 stars and said "First half of the film is OK and the scenes before interval are good.
+Jeevi of idlebrain.com gave the film 3 out of 5 stars and said, "First half of the film is OK and the scenes before interval are good.
 The second half divulges into a entirely different flashback episode.
 There are certain good moments in the film and has got orientation towards masses and family crowds.
 However, the VV Vinayak could not blend in Venkatesh’s family image and Vinayak’s mass taking in a smooth way.
 The biggest advantage of this film is that Lakshmi is the only mass film for the entire season of Sankranthi which gives good market penetration in C and D centers as well in the first week itself".

-In the 50 days of function at Eluru, the hero Venkatesh said"The success of Lakshmi film encouraged me a lot.
+In the 50 days of function at Eluru, the hero Venkatesh said, "The success of Lakshmi film encouraged me a lot.
 The success of the film go to the entire unit of Lakshmi.
 I am happy to have delivered many hits in my career spanning 20 years from Kaliyuga Pandavulu to Lakshmi.
 People started calling me Lakshmi Bava after the release of this film."